 Museum of Croatian Archaeological Monuments: Just west of the Split Old City at the south base of Marjan Hill is the Croatian Archological Monuments Museum, which is the only institution in Croatia dedicated exclusively to exhibits on Middle Ages artifacts.
-Housed in a beautiful modernist building constructed in 1976, this impressive museum complex has over 5,000 artifacts on display.
-Its official website can be found at THIS link, while its exact coordinates are N43°30'15.5", E16°25'21.2".
+Housed in a beautiful modernist building of white unadorned horizontal terraces, it was constructed between 1972-1976 and was designed by the architects Mladen Kauzlarić, Zvonimir Vrkljan & Sena Gvozdanović.
+The impressive complex has over 5,000 artifacts on display.
+Its official website can be found at THIS link, while its coordinates are N43°30'15.5", E16°25'21.2".

 Ivan Meštrović Gallery: Just a few dozen meters west of the Archeological Museum is the Ivan Meštrović Gallery, a museum which is dedicated to the most significant Croatian sculptor of the 20th century.
 His work was hugely influential during both the Kingdom and Socialist Federal Republic eras of Yugoslavia, and still remains highly popular to this day.
 The official website for the museum can be found at THIS link, while its exact coordinates are N43°30'17.5", E16°25'04.6".

 Photo 20: A vintage postcard showing Koteks Shopping Center and Gripe Arena